Samaria: Ottoman Period

 Turabay Emirate (1517–1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.
 The areas south of Jenin, including Nablus itself and its hinterland up to the Yarkon River, formed a separate district called the District of Nablus.

+In the late 17th century, civil wars and unrest destabilized the Levant.
+To restore control, the Ottomans enforced population transfers to Palestine (sürgün).
+These relocations attempted to secure elite loyalty, rebuild war-torn areas, ease demographic pressures, repopulate uninhabited areas, and better deploy labor for imperial needs.
+Some of the exiled families, including the Banū Ghāzī (Qāsim and Rayyān) and the Shuqran (Jarrār and ʿAbd al-Hādī), replaced earlier rural elites in the Nablus highlands during the 18th and 19th centuries.

 British Mandate

 During the Great War, Palestine was wrested by the armies of the British Empire from the Ottoman Empire and in the aftermath of the war it was entrusted to the United Kingdom to administer as a League of Nations mandated territory Samaria was the name of one of the administrative districts of Palestine for part of this period.
 The 1947 UN partition plan called for the Arab state to consist of several parts, the largest of which was described as "the hill country of Samaria and Judea."